Praqma/helmsman/docs/desired_state_specification.md

 - username   : the username to be used for kubectl credentials.
 - password   : an environment variable name (starting with `$`) where your password is stored.
 Get the password from your k8s admin or consult k8s docs on how to get/set it.
 - clusterURI : the URI for your cluster API or an environment variable containing the URI.
+- serviceAccount: the name of the service account to use to initiate helm.
+This should have enough permissions to allow Helm to work and should exist already in the cluster.
+More details can be found in [helm's RBAC guide](https://github.com/kubernetes/helm/blob/master/docs/rbac.md)

 Example: